WondaMegapon/Refightilization/Refightilization/README.md

 # Changelog

-1.0.10 - Added config toggle for preventing spawning as the same monster twice in a row, and hotfixed the previous hotfix.
+1.0.10 - Added config toggle for preventing spawning as the same monster twice in a row, added config toggle for respawn announcements, added catch for players leaving mid-game, hotfixed boss and scavanger spawning, and hotfixed the previous hotfix.

 1.0.9 - Implemented hotfix for infinite loops while selecting monsters, added incompatibility with [ArtifactOfGrief](https://thunderstore.io/package/kking117/ArtifactOfGrief/).